The Many Nicknames for Indianapolis?

 - Amateur Sports Capital of the World

-Home to more than 50,000 items from around the world, the Indianapolis Museum of Art (IMA) and its breathtaking outdoor spaces span 152 acres and consist of several pavilions, each with its own distinctive collections.
+Home to more than 50,000 items from around the world, the NEWFIELDS (Indianapolis Museum of Art (IMA)) and its breathtaking outdoor spaces span 152 acres and consist of several pavilions, each with its own distinctive collections.

 The Krannert Pavilion houses pre-Columbian through present-day art; the Hulman Pavilion houses paintings from abstract to impressionist; the Clowes Pavilion houses medieval, Renaissance, and 18th-century British paintings; and the Eiteljorg Gallery of African and South Pacific Art houses a massive collection of African art.

-The Virginia B. Fairbanks Art & Nature Park sits on 100 acres of woodlands, wetlands, meadows, and lakes, bordered by the natural curve of White River on one side and the man-made canal on the other.
+The Virginia B. Fairbanks Art & Nature Park (photos if the Fairbanks Park) sits on 100 acres of woodlands, wetlands, meadows, and lakes, bordered by the natural curve of White River on one side and the man-made canal on the other.
 Public tours are offered during the warmer months, typically from April through October.

 The IMA is also home to the Tobias Theater, known colloquially as “The Toby.”
 This versatile venue offers a range of activities, such as expert-led discussions, unique performances, special programs, and, of course, movies.